Croesus: In popular culture

 Are far inferior to their show.

 Another literary example is "Croesus and Fate", a short story by Leo Tolstoy that is a retelling of the account of Croesus as told by Herodotus and Plutarch.

 Crœsus, King of Lydia, is a tragedy in five parts by Alfred Bate Richards, first published in 1845.

-To be "riche comme Crésus" is a popular French saying to describe the wealthiest of the wealthy, and gave its name to a TF1 game show Crésus, where the king is reimagined as a CGI skeleton, who has returned from the dead to give some of his money away to lucky contestants.
+On the TF1 game show Crésus, the king is reimagined as a CGI skeleton, who has returned from the dead to give some of his money away to lucky contestants.

-On The Simpsons, the wealthy Montgomery Burns lives at the corner of Croesus and Mammon Streets.
+On The Simpsons, the wealthy Montgomery Burns lives at the corner of Croesus and Mammon streets.

-In The Sopranos season 4 episode 6, Ralph Cifaretto tells Artie Bucco “With what you take out of that bar, you must be sitting on money like King Croesus.”

-In Squidbillies season 6 episode 8, Dan Halen remarks that he paid Early Cuyler, who he said "left with cash in hand, rich as Croesus".

-In Ghosts (2019 TV series) season 1 episode 5, Julian Fawcett (played by Simon Farnaby) compares Barclays Beg-Chetwynde (played by Geoffrey McGivern) to Croesus, "Oh I remember this berk... rich as Croesus, loves the sound of his own voice."

 In East of Eden Chapter 34, John Steinbeck refers to Croesus to explain living a righteous life.
 Wealth will vanish as did with Croesus.
 So, the question one should ask to determine whether one lived a good life or not is “Was he loved or was he hated?
 Is his death felt as a loss or does a kind of joy come of it?”

 In 1968, English psychedelic pop band, World of Oz, released its single titled "King Croesus."

-In The Gilded Age (TV Series) season 3, episode 6, Mrs. Van Rhijin, played by Christine Baranski, describes her recently wealthy servant as “our Croesus-like footman.”